ycm-core/YouCompleteMe/README.md

 -----

 YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for [Vim][].
-It has several completion engines: an identifier-based engine that works with every programming language, a semantic, [Clang][]-based engine that provides native semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages"), a [Jedi][]-based completion engine for Python, an [OmniSharp][]-based completion engine for C#, a [Gocode][]-based completion engine for Go, a [TSServer][]-based completion engine for TypeScript, and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP etc.).
+It has several completion engines:

+- an identifier-based engine that works with every programming language,
+- a [Clang][]-based engine that provides native semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages"),
+- a [Jedi][]-based completion engine for Python,
+- an [OmniSharp][]-based completion engine for C#,
+- a [Gocode][]-based completion engine for Go,
+- a [TSServer][]-based completion engine for TypeScript,
+- and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP etc.).

 ![YouCompleteMe GIF demo](http://i.imgur.com/0OP4ood.gif)